Venous Blood Clot Prevention after Hip or Knee Replacement Surgery:

 Blood clots can break apart and travel through the bloodstream, blocking blood flow to vital organs.
 VTE includes DVT, a blood clot in a deep vein (usually in the leg), and PE, a blood clot in the lung, both of which are serious, life-threatening – but often preventable – conditions.
 Patients undergoing major orthopedic surgery are at high risk for VTE because during hip or knee replacement procedures, the large veins of the leg that carry blood back to the heart can be damaged, significantly increasing the risk of developing a

 clot.
-In fact, venous blood clots occur in 40-60 percent of patients undergoing major orthopedic surgery who do not receive preventive care.
-Each year, approximately 800,000 Americans elect to have hip or knee replacement surgeries, and VTE is the most common cause of re-hospitalization for this patient group.
+In fact, venous blood clots occur in 40 to 60 percent of patients undergoing major orthopedic surgery who do not receive preventive care.
+More than 800,000 patients undergo hip and knee replacement surgeries in the U.S. annually, and VTE is the most common cause of re-hospitalization for this patient group.

 The extensive clinical trial program supporting rivaroxaban makes it the most studied oral, direct Factor Xa inhibitor in the world today.
-More than 60,000 patients are expected to be enrolled into the rivaroxaban clinical development program, which will evaluate the product in the prevention and treatment of a broad range of acute and chronic bloodclotting disorders, including VTE treatment, stroke prevention in patients with atrial fibrillation, secondary prevention of acute coronary syndrome, and VTE prevention in hospitalized, medically ill patients.
+More than 65,000 patients are expected to be enrolled into the rivaroxaban clinical development program.

 To learn more about thrombosis, please visit www.thrombosisadviser.com